Broken Arrow (Robbie Robertson song)

 "Broken Arrow" is a song by Canadian musician Robbie Robertson, included on his debut solo studio album, Robbie Robertson (1987).
 Although it was not released as a single, it received airplay in Canada in mid-1988 and reached number 29 on the RPM Top Cancon Singles chart, which ranked songs of Canadian content only.
 The song was also included as the B-side on the UK formats of "Somewhere Down the Crazy River".

 "Broken Arrow" was later popularized by English singer-songwriter Rod Stewart, who included a cover of the track on his 1991 album Vagabond Heart.
 Stewart's version was released as a single and became a hit in several countries, peaking at number two in Canada and number 20 in the United States.
 In 1992, this version was released again as a double A-side with Stewart's cover of Elton John's "Your Song" and charted in several additional countries.

+Starting in 1993, the Grateful Dead began to incorporate the song into their live set lists at the suggestion of their bassist Phil Lesh.

+Background

+After the conclusion of the album's recording sessions with members of U2 in Ireland, Robertson went to Peter Gabriel's studio in Bath, Somerset.
+After Gabriel had completed the backing vocals for "Fallen Angel", the two proceeded to work on "Broken Arrow", which at the time had been written but not recorded.
+The sessions in Bath included Robertson, Gabriel, Daniel Lanois and David Bottrill, who served as the session's audio engineer.

+Gabriel assisted with the drum programming on a LinnDrum, which was responsible for the detuned tambourine sound.
+Some of the percussive tones also came from acoustic instruments, including one that Bottrill described as a "hairy drum" owned by Gabriel.
+A Delta Lab DL2 unit was used on some of Gabriel's instruments, which included a Prophet-5 and some piano.
+Additional instruments, including the drums, bass, and guitars, were recorded in Los Angeles.
+When discussing his audio production inclinations, Lanois commented that "Broken Arrow" was a song that was "presented with one angle, and then that is contrasted or undermined by something ominous, something that you feel more than you hear."